jmlag/list-of-mailboxes-toronto/README.md

-# list-of-mailboxes-toronto
-List of all outgoing mailboxes in Toronto
+# List of all outgoing mailboxes in Toronto
+Data current as of September 17, 2019.

+Obtained from Canada Post via an *Access to Information Act* request.